 Actor Orlando Bloom unveiled a new tattoo on his arm earlier this week which appears to be something like Morse code.
 The caption under his Instagram post said "new #tattoo can you guess who?"

-Set your preferred Morse speed and pitch and click on the tiles below to hear what the tattoo should sound like.
+Set your preferred Morse speed and frequency and click on the tiles below to hear what the tattoo should sound like.

 Orlando's fans soon recognised that the dots and dashes were Morse code but there's been some confusion as to what they are supposed to mean.
 If Morse code is written down with dots and dashes it helps to have some way of indicating where the dots and dashes representing one letter end and the next starts such as a larger gap or a slash.
 Orlando's tattoo runs all the dots and dashes into each other so it could mean a variety of things.